hlucco/open-llm-repl/README.md

 ## Usage

-When prompted, enter a string to send it to Open Llama as a prompt.
-To leave the REPL, type "exit"
+When prompted, enter a string to send it to the selected LLM as a prompt.
+To leave the REPL, type "exit".
+Additional commands:
+- `swap` change the active model
+- `tokens` update the max allowed tokens for generation